dpretet/meduram/README.md

 It's widely inspired by the concepts discussed in the paper ["Efficient Multi-Ported Memories for FPGAs"](http://www.eecg.toronto.edu/~steffan/papers/laforest_fpga10.pdf) by Charles Eric LaForest and J. Gregory Steffan.
+This [article](https://tomverbeure.github.io/2019/08/03/Multiport-Memories.html) is also a good starting point to understand how to build this type of core.

 ## Features